 Flow & Floor Plan

 Crops move through the container from left to right.
-Product to get washed is stacked on a pallet just inside the large doors, goes through a triple wash sink, and spun dried if needed before getting packed into bags and moved into the cooler.
+Product to get washed is stacked on a pallet just inside the large doors, goes through a triple wash sink, and spin dried if needed before getting packed into bags and moved into the cooler.
 Vegetables needing to be sprayed off get done outside first.
-Typically the left large door remains closed for shade to keep the vegetables cool and the other open for flow and mobility in and out throughout the day.
+Typically the left large door remains closed for shade to keep the vegetables cool and the other door stays open for flow and mobility in and out throughout the day.

 Basic layout of the space